PieterPel/ese-typst-template/src/conf.typ

   second_assessor: "Name of your second assessor",
   date: my-date(datetime.today()),
   abstract: lorem(100),
-  universtiy: "Erasmus University Rotterdam",
+  university: "Erasmus University Rotterdam",
-  factulty: "Erasmus School of Economics",
+  faculty: "Erasmus School of Economics",
   logo: "figures/eur.png",
   disclaimer: "The content of this thesis is the sole responsibility of the author and does not reflect the view of the supervisor, second assessor, Erasmus School of Economics or Erasmus University.", doc